yunpeng1234/tp/docs/team/chang-ch.md

 ### Project: Intern Watcher

 Intern Watcher (IW) is a desktop app for Human Resource Managers (HRs) to manage internship applicants.
 The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 17 kLoC.
 Given below are my contributions to the project.
-Given below are my contributions to the project.

 * **New Feature**: Added the ability to edit fields of multiple applicants at once.
   * What it does: allows the user to edit all currently displayed applicants in one go.